 - Slowly whisk in turkey stock and/or turkey pan drippings with the fat strained out.

-- Stir in House Seasoning Blend and Poultry Seasoning Blend.
+- Stir in All Purpose Seasoning and Poultry Seasoning Blend.

 - Simmer over medium heat until gravy thickens to desired consistency.